 “Working closely with iLight, we’ve been able to deliver a solution for the InterContinental O2 that can quickly recall scenes for common layouts, but still offer the flexibility that allows for fine-tuning to adjust to the intricacies of every single event set-up that the InterContinental will require.

-The benefits of remote controlled luminaires in such a configurable space are clear, as the Arora hosts numerous events, the lighting can quickly be adopted to the needs of the function, without need for scaffolding or mechanical lifts.
+The benefits of remote controlled luminaires in such a configurable space are clear, as the Arora hosts numerous events, the lighting can quickly be adapted to the needs of the function, without need for scaffolding or mechanical lifts.